Welcome to the Wellington Health Centre

 Patients will be able to access GP and practice nurse appointments from 6.30pm-8pm on Monday to Friday, and from 8am–8pm on Saturdays and Sundays at hub surgeries within Westminster.

-From 13 March 2017 Patients can book appointments at the following surgeries:
+From 13 March 2017 Appointments are booked through your GP Practice at the following surgeries:

 Connaught Square: Monday to Friday: 6.30pm-8.00pm.
 Saturday and Sunday: 8am-4pm